Xzemplar/fivem-disableNativeHotwire/README.md

 to install:

-copy folder to your resources folder add  "start xzemplar_disableNativeHotwire"   to your server start config
+copy folder to your resources folder. add  "start xzemplar_disableNativeHotwire"   to your server start config